Jan Kiepura: Life and career

-Jan Kiepura was born in Sosnowiec, Poland, the son of Miriam (née Neuman), a former professional singer, and Franciszek Kiepura, a baker and grocery owner.
-His mother was Jewish.
+Jan Kiepura was born in Sosnowiec, Poland, the son of Maria « Miriam » (née Neuman), a former professional singer, and Franciszek Kiepura, a baker and grocery owner.
+His mother came from a Jewish family but converted to Christianity.
 He had a brother, Władysław.
 During 1916–1920, he attended the Junior School in Sosnowiec where he graduated from high school.
 In 1921 he studied law at the University of Warsaw.
 He learned singing from Wacław Brzeziński and Tadeusz Leliwa.
 In 1923 he performed his first concert in the Sphinx cinema in Sosnowiec.
 In 1924, Jan Kiepura was admitted by Emil Młynarski to the local choir.
 He played the role of Góral in Moniuszko's opera Halka.
-He also took part in a production of Gounod's Faust in the Polish city of Lwow (now Lviv, Ukraine).
+He also took part in a production of Gounod's Faust in Lwów (now Lviv, Ukraine).

 In 1926, Jan Kiepura left Poland for an international career in Germany, Hungary, France, and England.
-When he returned to Poland, with the money he had earned from his performances, he built the well-known hotel Patria in the Polish border town of Krynica-Zdrój, which cost him about US$3 million.
+When he returned to Poland, with the money he had earned from his performances, he built the well-known hotel Patria in the border town of Krynica-Zdrój, which cost him about US$3 million.
 Some Polish movies were made there.
 Kiepura played in twelve Polish musicals, including O czym się nie myśli (1926), Die Singende Stadt (Neapol, śpiewające miasto) (1930), Tout Pour L'amour (Zdobyć cię muszę) (1933), and Mon coeur t'appelle (1934).